-The oil refinery I saw on the way to my apartment rental in Curacao became a harbinger of things to come.
+The oil refinery I saw on the way to my apartment rental in Curacao was a harbinger of things to come.

 The Caribbean conjures up images of white sand beaches, palm trees, coral reefs, and tropical drinks.
-This summer I planned to travel much of the Caribbean (spoiler alert: I didn’t) and at the top of my list of places to visit was Curacao, located in the Dutch Antilles, a part of Holland, and famous for its casino, nightlife, and similarly named blue liqueur.
+This summer, I planned to travel much of the Caribbean (spoiler alert: I didn’t).
+At the top of my list of places to visit was Curacao, located in the Dutch Antilles, a part of Holland, and famous for its casinos, nightlife, and eponymous blue liqueur.

 That refinery set the tone for the week.

 Curacao was, as we say, “meh.”
 It wasn’t a bad place, but it didn’t blow my mind.
 I left the country indifferent.
 The island’s vibe and I just didn’t mesh.
-I wanted to love Curacao but nothing there left me filled with sadness and a desire to stay as I boarded my flight home.
+I wanted to love it, but as I boarded my flight home, nothing in Curacao filled me with sadness to be leaving or a desire to stay.

-Let’s begin with the beaches: nice but not that great.
+Let’s begin with the beaches: nice, but not that great.
 Those near the main town are all resort beaches, meaning you have to pay to enjoy them if you aren’t already staying in one of the resorts.
-They are cluttered with people, lounge chairs, and artificial breakers to protect against the waves and create a calm swimming area.
-(Not that a calm swimming area is bad, but the breakers reduce the flow of water and since most resorts have docks, due to the boats, I didn’t feel the water was the cleanest.)
+They’re cluttered with people, lounge chairs, and artificial breakers to protect against the waves and create a calm swimming area.
+(Not that a calm swimming area is bad, but the breakers reduce the flow of water, and since most resorts have boats and docks, I didn’t feel the water was the cleanest.)

-The beaches up north are public, wider, and more natural, but even still, they aren’t the long, white sand beaches we often imagine.
+The beaches up north are public, wider, and more natural, but even still, they aren’t the long, white-sand beaches we often imagine.
 Moreover, the shoreline is filled with dead coral and rocks.
 Were they pretty?
 Yes.
-Did I sit there and go “Damn, this is beautiful”?
+Did I sit there and go, “Damn, this is beautiful”?
 Sure.
 Was I blown away by them?
 No, not really.
+There’s better.

-I was also disappointed in the lack of affordable and accessible public transportation.
-Buses only run every two hours and taxis are incredibly expensive ($50 USD for a fifteen minute cab ride).
+I was also disappointed by the lack of affordable and accessible public transportation.
+Buses only run every two hours and taxis are incredibly expensive ($50 USD for a 15-minute cab ride).
 If you want to see the island, you really have to rent a car during your stay.
 Not having one really limits what you can see.

-One thing that did make my trip, though, were the locals.
+One thing I loved, though, was the locals.
 They made the trip.
 The locals on the island were friendly, helpful, and great conversationalists.
-I stayed in an Airbnb rental and Milly, the woman whose house I was in, was super friendly and helpful.
+I stayed in an Airbnb rental, and Milly, my host, was super friendly and helpful.
 She even went the extra mile and drove me some places so I wouldn’t have to take a taxi.
 If I returned to Curacao, I would stay at her place again.

 And then there were the bus drivers who helped guide me around town, the locals who let me hitch a ride with them when the bus didn’t come, and the countless other little moments of friendly conversation and help that happened during the course of my week.

-If I choose to go back, it would be for the people, not the place.
+If I chose to go back, it would be for the people, not the place.

 I walked away from Curacao with no burning desire to go back.
-I’m happy I went and I would encourage others to go but there was nothing in Curacao that you can’t find elsewhere better and cheaper.
+I’m happy I went and I’d encourage others to go, but there was nothing in Curacao that you can’t find elsewhere better and cheaper.